Gospel of the Hebrews: Content

 Fragment 7 emphasizes the importance of James, the brother of Jesus and head of the Jewish–Christian movement in Jerusalem after Jesus' death, thereby testifying to the Jewish character of the community of the gospel.

 In addition to direct quotations, other gospel stories were summarized or cited by the Church Fathers.
 The translations below are from Vielhauer & Strecker (1991), except "b2" which is from Klauck (2003): (Note: Ehrman 2005b includes fragment "a".
 Elliott 2005 includes fragment "b1/b2".
 Vielhauer & Strecker 1991 includes fragments "a" and "b1" ("b2" is not mentioned).
 Klijn 1992 includes fragment "a" and discusses fragment "b1/b2" separately, stating that its inclusion in the gospel is possible but not definitive.)

-[Fragment a] (Scripture) seems to call Matthew "Levi" in the Gospel of Luke.
+[Fragment a] (The Scripture) seems to call Matthew "Levi" in the Gospel of Luke.
 Yet it is not a question of one and the same person.
 Rather Matthias, who was installed (as apostle) in place of Judas, and Levi are the same person with a double name.
 This is clear from the Gospel of the Hebrews.